xdmushui/partner-center-sdk/develop/manage-payouts.md

 ## Set up API permissions

 This section provides instruction on how to set up the required API permissions.
-For additional information about setting up Partner Center API permissions, see [Partner API authentication](/partner/develop/api-authentication).
+For more information about setting up Partner Center API permissions, see [Partner API authentication](/partner/develop/api-authentication).

 **Grant permission to Graph API**